Sylvexia/personal_research/10-29 Personal Research.md

 			- Modify the return type.
 - This week:
 	- Lowering `memref.alloc` and `memref.alloca`type.
+- Recent Goals:
 	- Trying to lower other `memref` ops like `memref.store/load`
 	- Affine dialect is still not handled but it should relatively simple.
-- Recent Goals:
+	- The above 2 might potentially have templated way to convert all, I'm
 	- There are 2 main cli tool in `onnx-mlir` project
 		- `onnx-mlir-opt`:
 			- For separating or testing the pass in the project.